 - Test four items £25

-The prices exclude VAT because I’m not registered for VAT.
 If you need more items tested, I can quote you a price for that too.
-You can pay by credit/debit card or cash once I complete the testing and I’ll come to your property to perform the testing as well!
+You can pay by credit/debit card or cash once I complete the testing and before I send you the results.
+You can see a sample of the basic reports I can offer here and if need be – I can print certificates for you to display in the property.

 To ensure your properties are as risk-free as possible and to give you peace of mind, contact me to discuss your own landlord pat testing in Coventry.